 A Wireless Charging Pattern Coil Solution for Automobiles One-Fifth the Thickness of Conventional Products

 What solves these issues is a wireless charging pattern coil that TDK developed for in-vehicle use.
-Using proprietary pattern coil technology, the thickness of the coil unit has been reduced dramatically: it’s nearly one-fifth (approximately 0.75 mm) that of conventional products.
+Using proprietary pattern coil technology, the thickness of the coil unit has been reduced dramatically: it’s nearly one-fifth (0.76 mm) that of conventional products.
 In the past, no less than three traditional wound-wire coils had to be combined to accommodate the desired charging area, whereas the new pattern coil can cover the entire charging area with a single coil.
 Thinner, fewer coils mean significantly downsized circuit boards.
 This will enable wireless charging not only in the center console, but in door pockets, rear seats, and other places that have been difficult to install in the past.

 Today, the center console is the primary location for wireless charging, but as wireless charging pattern coils become thinner, placement options are expected to expand.

 Another feature of the wireless charging pattern coil is the integration of a NFC antenna.
 In the past, mounting a NFC antenna required its own circuit board in addition the wireless charging coil, leading to a problematic increase in the thickness of the charging unit as the components had to be stacked on top of each another.
 TDK solved this issue by forming the NFC antenna on the same plane as the wireless charging coil, achieving an extremely thin design.